Second Hand and Repaired Goods: Your Consumer Rights

 As more and more people decide to buy second hand goods, or pay for items to be repaired rather than buy new, it’s good to know that you still have consumer rights.
 We’ve taken a look at what guarantees you are entitled to and what to do when things go wrong.

-Buying Second Hand Goods
+Buying Second Hand Goods From A Company

 There’s no denying that in most cases it will be more difficult to try and get an individual to honour the 6-month guarantee period.
-If you have problems then get in touch with your local municipal consumer office (check with your Town Hall) who will be able to advise.
+If you have problems then get in touch with your local municipal consumer office who will be able to advise.

 With the high call-out fee coupled with the cost of repairs, it can sometimes work out nearly as expensive as buying a new home appliance when your washing machine or fridge stops working.
 However for high-value items such as cars, a repair is normally the only option.

-First of all check your home insurance as you may find that for certain home appliances you are already paying for a repair service, or in some cases this is included in your electricity contract.
-These services may cover call-out costs and repair costs, but check before in case you’re liable for partial payment.
+Look at your home insurance as you may find that for certain home appliances you are already paying for a repair service.
+In some cases this is included in your electricity contract.
+These services may cover call-out and repair costs, or you may be liable for partial payment.

 When buying second hand goods online, keep a screenshot or printout of the original goods description in order to avoid claims from the seller that certain defects had already been indicated.